web

 <server_install_dir>/FlexNetLicenseServerTools/

-Notes: To configure a license server as a service, you must have Administrator privileges.
-The vendor daemon (asglmd.exe or mcslmd.exe) must be in the same directory as lmgrd.exe.
+Note: To configure a license server as a service, you must have administrator privileges.
+The Vendor Daemon (asglmd.exe or mcslmd.exe) must be in the same directory as lmgrd.exe.

 <server_install_dir>\FlexNetLicenseServerTools\lmgrd.exe